+PSYC 4603 Professional Issues and Ethics in Marriage and Family Therapy

+An introduction to the professional issues and ethical codes related to the Marriage and Family Therapy (MFT) profession.
+This course examines the AAMFT code of ethics and the codes of ethics of other mental health professional associations.
+Students will gain experience with implementing ethical decision-making models and will also gain introductory knowledge about relevant legal and regulatory standards for ethical practice as a Marriage and Family Therapist.

+PSYC 4613 Psychotherapy and Family Therapy Theories

+An introduction to the major theories and approaches to psychotherapy and family therapy.
+This course introduces both individual approaches as well as family systems based models.
+This course will include a Christian appraisal of dominant approaches to mental health work.

-PSYC 4723 Abnormal Psychology 3.
-Fall An exploration of historical and current perspectives of abnormal behavior.
+PSYC 4723 Abnormal Psychology

+An exploration of historical and current perspectives of abnormal behavior.
 The emphasis of the course is on diagnostic criteria for a variety of psychological disorders.
 Etiology and treatment are discussed from a variety of theoretical perspectives.
 Prerequisite: PSYC 1223 and junior standing.

+PSYC 4783 Theories of Counseling

+3 On Demand

-PSYC 4783 Theories of Counseling 3.
-Fall A study of the major theoretical approaches to counseling.
+A study of the major theoretical approaches to counseling.
 Emphasis is given to the unique contributions, limitations, and therapeutic processes of the approaches.
 Prerequisite: PSYC 3763.

-Family Therapy Theory and Practice PSYC 4833 3, Spring An introduction to the major models of marriage and family relations, dysfunctions, and techniques of intervention.
+PSYC 4833 Family Therapy Theory and Practice

+An introduction to the major models of marriage and family relations, dysfunctions, and techniques of intervention.
 Prerequisite: PSYC 4783.

-PSYC 4909 Practicum in Mental Health 1 to 3 An opportunity for advanced psychology students to gain supervised experience working in psychology-related off-campus settings.
+PSYC 4909 Practicum in Mental Health

+An opportunity for advanced psychology students to gain supervised experience working in psychology-related off-campus settings.
 May be repeated up to six hours.
 Prerequisites: PSYC 2043, junior standing, and permission.
 Pass/Fail grading only.

-PSYC 4919 1 to 3 Practicum in Psychology Research An opportunity for advanced psychology students to gain supervised experience in conducting psychological research.
+PSYC 4919 Practicum in Psychology Research

+An opportunity for advanced psychology students to gain supervised experience in conducting psychological research.
 May be repeated up to six hours.
 Prerequisites: PSYC 2043, junior standing, permission.
 Pass/Fail grading only.

-PSYC 4999 Independent Study in Psychology 1 to 4 Independent study for juniors and seniors with at least a B average in psychology.
-Prerequisites:
+PSYC 4999 Independent Study in Psychology

-approval of the dean and the completion of a 4999 Independent Study form.
+Independent study for juniors and seniors with at least a B average in psychology.
+Prerequisites: approval of the dean and the completion of a 4999 Independent Study form.
 Additional fee required.